Infrastructure Improvement Initiative

 - Compensation disparities that can’t be explained

 The process includes reviewing records, interviewing employees and supervisors, inspecting worksites and more.
 In 2017, the average OFCCP audit lasted 720 days and cost U.S. companies a total of $23,910,884.
-According to MRA, the top three violations fell under the following categories:

 As the trillion-dollar infrastructure initiative begins to materialize, it’s vital that HR teams and hiring managers are proactive in their approach to passing an OFCCP audit to avoid hefty fines and other high-stakes consequences.